 Are there materials I will need to use when taking the course?

 Yes!
 There are rhythm instruments for the children that you will need to have on hand when offering the activities to your group.
 You will also need to have a cd or mp3 player for the recordings we will use in the movement activities and the focused listening activities in the lessons.
-You can read my list of necessary materials right now by scrolling down to the section on this page staring with "Welcome".
+You can read my list of necessary materials right now by scrolling down to the section on this page starting with "Welcome".

 I am delighted to have you join my eCourse and I look forward to getting to know you and what musical activities you already like doing with your group.